-Education Program
+Education Program for high school students

 Education is a critical part of Hamptons Whodunit’s mission.
 Our goal is to introduce local high school students to potential careers in forensics, investigation and law enforcement with interactive problem-solving games and informative sessions with true crime experts.
+We are incredibly grateful to our generous donors and sponsors who make these initiatives possible.
+Thank you!

 True crime experts visit East Hampton High School